Feedback UI: How to Humanize the SaaS User Interface? (+Examples)

 Often overlooked, this is a critical point in helping users get started with your app.

-You should design your UI in a way that prompts users to quickly find their way around, take action, and get to experience value, fast.
+You want better UI designs in a way that prompts users to quickly find their way around, take specific actions, and get to experience value, fast.
+If your app is a bit more complex, you can add demo data to replace an empty dashboard or leave instructions regarding how to proceed, like in the image below.

 Contextual guidance feedback